Three people arrested on various charges in Northwest Arkansas | Arkansas Democrat Gazette

 Arrests

-Claudius Kabua, 26, of 2006 Commons Drive Apt.
-5 in Rogers, was arrested Monday in connection with domestic battering.
-Kabua was being held Monday in the Benton County Jail with no bond set.
+Jason Garnett, 52, of 1001 E. Harris Road in Pea Ridge, was arrested Tuesday in connection with simultaneous possession of drugs and firearms.
+Garnett was being held Wednesday in the Benton County Jail with no bond set.

-Alexander Whiteside, 27, of Little Flock, was arrested Monday in connection with domestic battering.
-Whiteside was being held Monday in the Benton County Jail with no bond set.
+Ceasar Ramirez-Cabrera, 23, of 12220 Hunters Chase Drive in Austin, Texas, was arrested Tuesday in connection with aggravated assault.
+Ramirez-Cabrera was being held Wednesday in the Benton County Jail with no bond set.

 Rogers

-Jaime Anzora, 40, of 407 E. Meadow Wood Lane in Rogers, was arrested Sunday in connection with rape.
-Anzora was being held Monday in the Benton County Jail with no bond set.
+Eldon Groh Jr., 19, of 1315 Beech Drive in Rogers, was arrested Tuesday in connection with domestic battering.
+Groh was being held Wednesday in the Benton County Jail with no bond set.